 In order to program the base for Charge Only Mode, you must link a scanner to it.
-Once the scanner is linked to the base, scan the Charge Only Mode bar code.
+Once the scanner is linked to the base, scan the Charge Only Mode barcode.
 Any subsequent scanners placed in that base will charge without linking to it.
 The scanner used to program the base remains linked to the base.
-To unlink this scanner, scan Unlink Scanner on page 3-10.
+To unlink this scanner, scan Unlink Scanner.